grymoire7/sudoku/README.md

 The Java version is about 5 times longer then Peter's python version.
 Why is that?

-I include **more comments**, but this accounts for only about 16% of the new size.
+I include **more comments**, but this accounts for only about 20% of the difference.

 Support for **list comprehensions** in python accounted for a large part of the difference.

-Finally, **utility methods** accounted for the next largest share of the difference.
+Finally, **utility methods** (DeepClone.java and StringUtils.java) accounted for about 34% of the difference.